Zebradil/docoseco/README.md

   CONFIG_ROOT_DIR  Root directory for file search (default: .)
 ```

-It reads docker-compose yaml from stdin, updates all config and secret names with corresponding file content hashsums and writes result to stdout.
+`docoseco` reads docker-compose yaml from stdin, updates all config and secret names with the corresponding file content hashsums and writes the result to stdout.

 ## Rationale

 Docker-compose configs and secrets are immutable by design.
-So, when config or secret is created from file via
+So, when a config or a secret is created from a file via
-`docker stack deploy`, it's impossible to update the file and deploy in the same way again.
+`docker stack deploy`, it's impossible to update the file and deploy it in the same way again.
 For example:

 ```yaml
 # docker-compose.yaml